aliafsahnoudeh/vue-lib-sample/doc/README.md

 vue create [your-awesome-project]
 ```
 3. Set your required configurations:
-I’m just choosing Babel (https://babeljs.io/) and nothing more to have a very light project.
+I’m just choosing [Babel](https://babeljs.io/) and nothing more to have a very light project.
 4. Go to your root directory and open the project with your preferred editor or IDE.
-I use VsCode (https://code.visualstudio.com/).
+I use [VsCode](https://code.visualstudio.com/).
 5. Run the project with just typing:
 ```
 npm run serve